slfrnkln/agent-simple/workdir/gethAgent/README.md

     miner.stop()

 You should now have set up all you need for a local private ethereum (geth) node!
+(If you have issues with transactions not going through, restart the node in particular the mining process)

 ### Running the Agents